-In addition to furthering our investments in our human resources, we plan to continue our efforts in 2024 in critical environmental, social, and governance ("ESG") areas.
-In 2023, we performed an ESG assessment of our operations, finding that we accomplished most of our yearly goals, including high-impact goals such as providing disclosure on investor outreach and feedback on Say-on-Pay proposals and resulting changes, improving Compensation Discussion and Analysis (CD&A) disclosure, and adopting a policy to increase patient diversity in clinical trials.
-In 2023, we also determined a number of goals for 2024, including adopting a cybersecurity incidence response policy and committee charter, drafting a 2024 Equity Incentive Plan, and performing a climate impact analysis once the SEC adopts final climate disclosure regulations.
+In 2023, we performed an environmental, social, and governance ("ESG") assessment of our operations, finding that we accomplished most of our ESG goals, including adopting a policy to increase patient diversity in clinical trials.
+In 2024, we adopted a cybersecurity incidence response policy and committee charter, and approved a 2024 Equity Incentive Plan.